Smegma in Dogs: Causes, Symptoms, and Treatment Options

 Excessive Licking and Discomfort

-It’s essential to monitor your dog’s behavior and observe if there is any change in their usual habits.
-If you notice that your dog is frequently licking their genital area or they displays other abnormal behaviors like lethargy, pain, or increased drainage, then they may have an underlying health issue.
+If you notice your dog is frequently licking their genital area or displaying abnormal behaviors like lethargy, pain, or increased drainage, they may have an underlying health issue.

 Prevention and Remedies for Build-Up